-The projected first full year that the Idora Park apartments will be placed in service as a new construction property, is mid to late 2021.
-Note: The 2019 GA QAP states that "owners of projects receiving credits in the 2019 round must place all buildings in the project in service by December 31, 2021".
+The projected first full year that the Idora Park apartments will be placed in service as a new construction property in mid to late 2022.
+Note: The 2020 GA QAP states that "owners of projects receiving credits in the 2020 round must place all buildings in the project in service by December 31, 2022".